opentoonz/opentoonz_docs/source/creating_movements.rst

     - Enter values in the Animate tool options bar for the object transformations you want to set a key for.

-    - Operate the handle to move, scale, rotate or shear the object, automatically generating a key only for the modified transformation.
+    - If in **All** mode, operate the handle to move, scale, rotate or shear the object, automatically generating a key only for the modified transformation.

 .. note:: As this key position is partial and refers only to some transformations, the Set Key button turns striped-blue.